opensearch-project/maps/tiles-generation/cdk/README.md

 ### Execute ECS task

-1. Once stacks deployed, note the `ClusterArn`, `TaskDefinitionArn`, `CapacityProviderName` from the output of the command.
+1. Once stacks deployed, note the `ClusterName`, `TaskDefinitionArn`, `CapacityProviderName` from the output of the command.
 Use them on the below command.

 ```
-aws ecs run-task --cluster ClusterArn --task-definition TaskDefinitionArn --capacity-provider-strategy capacityProvider=CapacityProviderName
+aws ecs run-task --cluster ClusterName --task-definition TaskDefinitionArn --capacity-provider-strategy capacityProvider=CapacityProviderName
 ```

 2. Check result.
 On AWS management console, you can check ECS task logs, after ECS test task exited with 0, the maps tiles will be uploaded to S3 bucket.